 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-Since keto cheesecake is the most popular dessert on Wholesome Yum, I thought I’d share a mini low carb cheesecake bites recipe that gives you similar flavors in a portion-controlled treat.
-Plus these are crustless keto cheesecake bites, which equals fewer carbs and super easy!
-If you want a change from the usual chocolate fat bombs, cheesecake fat bombs add some nice variety.
+Since keto cheesecake is the most popular dessert on Wholesome Yum, I thought I’d share a recipe for keto cheesecake bites that gives you similar flavors in a portion-controlled treat.
+Plus, unlike my keto mini cheesecake, these are crustless cheesecake fat bombs, which equals fewer carbs and super easy!
+If you want a change from the usual chocolate fat bombs, they add some nice variety.

-I made my mini cheesecake bites with powdered monk fruit allulose blend.
+I make my low carb cheesecake bites with Besti Powdered Monk Fruit Allulose Blend.
 It makes a great 1:1 replacement for powdered sugar and doesn’t have the cooling effect that erythritol does.
 I love it!

 These crustless keto cheesecake fat bombs will make your taste buds do a happy dance!
-And FYI, my kids love them too – always a plus to know they are family friendly.
-Trust me when I say make a double batch, because they are that good. 🙂
+And FYI, my kids love them too — always a plus to know they are family friendly.
+Trust me when I say make a double batch.